 In addition to this booklet, three supplemental documents are available for a deeper understanding of our community.
-The first is a summary of census-level data, the second is a summary of the WCCA survey results, and the third is a directory of area resources.
+This supplement includes census-level data, a summary of the WCCA survey results, a directory of area resources, and all annual update data.
 These supplemental documents are available at www.wccaweb.com/ca